Dpdl-io/DpdlEngine/README.md

 The professional version of DpdlEngine will be released on custom licensing models depending on type of use and application domain.
 Feel free to write to info@dpdl.io for more info.

-All Dpdl sample scripts and Dpdl sample applications are released under the MIT License agreement.
+All Dpdl sample scripts and Dpdl sample applications published on this repository are released under the MIT License agreement.

 ## Why Dpdl?